Find Trade Colleges

 Private for-profit Public vs. Private

-There are 85 students at International Beauty School 4 in total, 85 are full-time undergraduates.
+There are 85 full-time undergraduates at International Beauty School 4, and 85 students altogether.
 The freshman retention rate at International Beauty School 4 is 86%, which is great when compared to the national average of 68%.

-Approximately 88% of the students who attend this school take out loans.
-The typical student loan amount is $4,732 a year.
-Students should know that the student default rate at this school is 20.3% which is higher than the national average of 10.8%.
+Approximately 86% of the students who attend this school take out loans.
+The average amount of student loans is $4,860 a year.
+The student loan default rate of 12.0% is very similar to the national average of 10.8%.

 #24